marquesasarbitrage/cpp-datetime/README.md

 # cpp-datetime
-Datetime library coded in C++ with financial application
+Datetime library coded in C++ with tools for financial application: Tenor, day count, etc